 Figure 6.
 Effects of the continuous ecological characteristics on climate-change sensitivity, estimated from the PGLS models in each class.
 We plotted the estimated relationships only when they were found to be significant.

-The models’ effects explained an important proportion of the overall variation (adjusted-R2: 0.64 for amphibians; 0.62 for birds; 0.63 for mammals and reptiles).
-However, geographical range area explained most of the variation in climate-change sensitivity among the main effects (about 60% in all classes; Figure 4b presents the relative explanatory power of range area after factoring residual variation), while most of the traits explained less than 2% of the overall variation.
-When factoring out residual variation and variation explained by range area, the relative importance of the traits explaining the most variance differed among Classes (Figure 4c), with body mass explaining the most variance after geographical range area for mammals and reptiles, and litter/clutch size explaining the most variance after geographical range area for amphibians and birds.
+The models explained an important proportion of the overall variation in estimated climate-change sensitivity (adjusted R2 =- 0.64 for amphibians; 0.62 for birds; 0.63 for mammals and reptiles).
+Geographical range area explains the majority of this variation in climate-change sensitivity (about 60% in all classes; Figure 4b), which largely reflects the design of the CENFA approach.
+When factoring out residual variation and variation explained by range area, the relative importance of the traits as correlates of climate-change sensitivity varied among classes (Figure 4c), with body mass explaining the most variation for mammals and reptiles, and litter/clutch size explaining the most variation for amphibians and birds.

-The PGLS models were robust to distributional assumptions (diagnostic plots, Figures S18-21).
-When fitting the models on all species (including those with range area ≤ 100km2), we found that the relationship between climate-change sensitivity and geographical range area was reversed in all Classes (with smaller-ranging species estimated to be less sensitive).
-We believe this result is a likely artefact due to the underestimation of climate-change sensitivity for the narrow-ranging species when working with a resolution of 5 km2, and in this regard the inversion of the directionality of the effect supports the exclusion of such species from the analysis.
-Other results were generally not sensitive to the exclusion of species whose range area was <100 km2 (Figure S22; models’ summaries shown in Tables S17-20).
-Three other effects became null (lifespan for birds and amphibians; and artificial habitats use for amphibians only).
+The PGLS models were robust to distributional assumptions (Figures S18-21).
+When fitting the models on all species (including those with range area ≤ 100km2), we found that the relationship between climate-change sensitivity and geographical range area was reversed in all classes (with smaller-ranging species estimated to be less sensitive).
+This result is likely an artefact caused by the underestimation of climate-change sensitivity for the most narrow-ranging species, which would support the exclusion of such species from the analysis.
+Other results were generally not sensitive to the exclusion of species whose range area was ≤ 100 km2 (Figure S22; models’ summaries shown in Tables S17-20).

 Table 2.
 ANOVA summaries for the PGLS models investigating the effects of the species-level ecological characteristics on species climate-change sensitivity.